 Traveling internationally?
 Be aware of your surroundings.
 AARP suggests keeping important documents and items – phones, keys, passports – in a secure inner pocket of your bag or backpack.
 Purses and fanny packs are targets for pickpockets and many scammers utilize an array of tricks to distract you.
 The U.S. embassy in France recommends carrying only what you’re willing to lose, which means limited cash and only one credit card and one form of ID.

 You should also alert your credit card company before going abroad so they can be on the lookout for fraudulent activity on your account.
-You can learn more about travel advisories for your destination from the state department website.
+You can learn more about travel advisories for your destination on the state department website.

 5. Before you go